SatvikVejendla/Aqualius/README.md

 If you would like to make this bot with Heroku or have any questions, reach out to me at satvej1@gmail.com.

 Link to invite the bot to your server: https://discord.com/oauth2/authorize?client_id=776553487244066866&scope=bot None of the data is stored anywhere.
-All your commands are private to you.
+All your commands are private to you (and of course the people in your server).